Premises Liability / Slip & Fall Attorneys in Cheshire, CT

 Proving responsibility on the part of the property owner can be challenging.
 First, you must show that the property owner had a duty of care to the person injured.
 The specific duty owed will vary depending on the nature of the relationship between the property owner and the visitor.

-- Business Invitees— If a person enters a property for business purposes, such as a shopper in a grocery store, the property owner owes that person the highest duty of care.
+- Business Invitees— These are visitors who have explicit or implied permission to enter a property, usually for the financial benefit of the proprietor.
+Examples of invitees may include customers at bars, restaurants, grocery stores, and other retail establishments, guests at hotels and resorts, tenants who rent or lease residential or commercial property, and those who enter an area that is open to the general public, such as a municipal park.
+If a person enters a property for business purposes, such as a shopper in a grocery store, the property owner owes that person the highest duty of care.
 They must conduct property inspections and warn visitors of any hazards.

 - Licensees — A licensee is someone who enters a property for a non-business purpose, such as a friend or neighbor who makes a social visit.
+Those in this category may include social guests, neighbors, unsolicited salespersons, and mail carriers.
+Licensees are owed a slightly lower duty of care than invitees.
 Property owners are required to fix and maintain any known hazards but may not be liable for hazards that they did not know about.

 - Trespassers — A property owner owes the lowest duty of care to people entering the premises without permission.
 However, property owners are not permitted to intentionally set up hazards to harm trespassers.